stevenfarless/ttt/README.md

 - **🎯 Classic Tic Tac Toe Gameplay** - The timeless 3x3 grid game you know and love
 - **👥 Real-Time Multiplayer** - Firebase-powered live game synchronization
-- **🎨 Custom Emoji Pieces** - Choose any emoji as your game piece (🎮, 🚀, 🌟, etc.)
+- **🎨 Custom Emoji Pieces** - Choose from 20+ emojis as your game piece
+- **🌈 Player Perspective Colors** - See your moves in BLUE and opponent's in RED for clarity
 - **🏠 Room Codes** - Share a 4-character room code with your opponent to join a game
-- **🎭 Player Perspective Colors** - Each player sees their moves in BLUE and opponent's in RED (personalized per player)
 - **📱 Mobile Responsive** - Play on desktop, tablet, or mobile seamlessly
 - **⚡ Real-Time Sync** - Moves sync instantly across both players' screens
 - **🎨 Dark UI** - Dracula-inspired color scheme with smooth animations